FedeJure/MultiplayerBrowserGameCore/README.md

 ### Structure of a Map on Tiled:
 * Must have this layers:
     - `ground` : A tile layer where will be place all the simple ground tiles
-    - `colliders` : An object layer composed by rectangles where you want to have ground collisions
     - `objects` : An object layer composed by `Points` objects (detailed on Environment items section)
     - `tile layer with any name`(optional): You can setup any tile layer you want to setup static objects
     - `entrances`: An object layer to set with `Rectangle` all the possible entrances with this properties: